sarinaheshmati/Pacman-with-Minimax/README.md

 - **distance_M(location1, location2):** Calculates the Manhattan distance between two points.
 - **clear():** Clears the console output for a smoother game simulation.

+### Future Works

+- **Alpha-Beta Pruning:** Optional optimization to reduce the search space of the Minimax algorithm, allowing deeper search with improved efficiency.
+- **Expectimax Algorithm:** Applied to handle the randomness of ghost movements, improving the decision-making process by considering probabilistic outcomes.

+**Alpha-Beta Pruning:**
+Alpha-Beta Pruning optimizes Minimax by eliminating branches that won't affect the final decision.
+It uses two values:
+- **Alpha:** The best value that the Maximizer can achieve.
+- **Beta:** The best value that the Minimizer can achieve.

+**Expectimax Algorithm:**
+Expectimax is an extension of Minimax that handles uncertainty by incorporating probabilistic elements.
+Unlike Minimax, where players alternate between maximizing and minimizing, Expectimax evaluates game states based on expected outcomes.

+- **Maximizer Nodes:** Choose moves that maximize their score.
+- **Chance Nodes:** Calculate the expected value based on probabilities of various outcomes.

+Expectimax is useful for scenarios where the opponent’s moves are probabilistic or random, providing a more realistic evaluation of uncertain situations compared to Minimax.